rjlutz/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 4. Tuning the model

 Once the preprocessing flow was done, I was able to achieve accuracy around 91-92%.
 By increasing the number of epochs, I was able to achieve validation and test accuracies equal to or greater than 93%.
-At this point, I accepted the model amd didn't pursue adding dropout or fake data.
+At this point, I accepted the model and didn't pursue adding dropout or fake data.

 My final model results were:
-* training set accuracy of 93
+* training set accuracy of 100%
-* validation set accuracy of 93
+* validation set accuracy of 95.5%
-* test set accuracy of ?
+* test set accuracy of 93.7%

 A well known architecture was chosen.
 * What architecture was chosen? __LeNet__